-Ultimate Questions: Philosophy / Core Requirement Core component title Ultimate Questions: Philosophy Minimum credit hours 3 Core-specific pre- / co-requisites and/or requirements Pre- or co-requisite: Cura Personalis 1: Se If in Community Core component summary Courses that satisfy the Ultimate Questions: Philosophy requirement ask students to reflect critically on their own and others' worldviews by wrestling with "ultimate questions" in dialogue with the Catholic, Jesuit tradition.
+Ultimate Questions: Philosophy Core Requirement Core component title Ultimate Questions: Philosophy Minimum credit hours 3 Core-specific pre- / co-requisites and/or requirements Pre- or co-requisite: Cura Personalis 1: Self in Community Core component summary Courses that satisfy the Ultimate Questions: Philosophy requirement ask students to reflect critically on their own and others' worldviews by wrestling with "ultimate questions" in dialogue with the Catholic, Jesuit tradition.
 Ultimate Questions: Philosophy focuses on the nature of reality and our ability to know it, the nature of wisdom and the good life, and the nature and meaning of human existence.
 Ultimate Questions: Philosophy introduces students to distinctively philosophical ways of reasoning about such questions, always including philosophical approaches found in the Catholic tradition.
-Core component learning outcomes questions concerning the nature of h hilosophical answers, including tho umanity, reality and God, knowledg onceptual tools, logical principles, a orldview and practices in dialogue v and other resources to their own inquiry Core SLO(s) that this component is Introduce Develop Achieve designed to intentionally advance SLO 2, SLO 3 SLO 1, SLO 3 SLO1 Essential criteria required of all Core components designated as Ultimate Questions: Philosophy What instructors must do / teach / assign / require to ensure the integrity of each Teach students about - and require students to engage - fundamental philosophical texts and figures (including but not limited to Plato, Aristotle, and some figure(s) in the Catholic intellectual tradition such as Aquinas, Boethius, or Augustine) Address one or more of the following topics: the nature of material and transcendent reality; belief, knowledge and rationality; human nature and meaning; the good life Introduce students to the methods of reasoning and inquiry employed in the discipline of philosophy.
-Challenge students to articulate and reflect on their own worldview and practices in dialogue with texts and ide studied in the course, including those from the Catholic tradition; students will produce an artifact of this examination section University-wide studied in the course, including those
+Core component learning outcomes Students who complete this course will be able to: Explain and evaluate arguments for philosophical answers, including those in the Catholic tradition, to ultimate questions concerning the nature of humanity, reality and God, knowledge, and/or the good life Apply an array of analytic methods, conceptual tools, logical principles, and other resources to their own inquiry into ultimate questions Articulate and reflect on their own worldview and practices in dialogue with different answers to ultimate questions, including answers in the Catholic tradition Articulate and reflect on their own wo different answers to ultimate Core SLO(s) that this component is Articulate and reflect on their own wo a different answers to ultimate Achieve Core SLO(s) that this component is designed to intentionally advance Articulate and reflect on their own wo questions, including answers in the Ca atholic tradition Articulate and reflect on their own we questions, including answers in the Callinton Introduce SLO 2, SLO 3 Teach students about - and require so but not limited to Plato, Aristotle, and Boethius, or Augustine) Address one or more of the following and rationality; human nature and median introduce students to the methods of Challenge students to articulate and response in the calling introduced in the calling interest interest in the calling interest in the calling interest in Develop SLO 1, SLO 3 tudents to engage - fundamental philod some figure(s) in the Catholic intellections: the nature of material and tra Achieve SLO1 Disophical texts and figures (including stual tradition such as Aquinas, suc